-- 1. Follow the specific attendance guidelines and policies as stated in the SUR Instructional Package for each course. - 2.
-Clinical attendance is mandatory.
+1. Follow the specific attendance guidelines and policies as stated in the SUR Instructional Package for each course.

+2. Clinical attendance is mandatory.
 The student is not allowed to miss clinical days.
 Missed clinical days will need to be made up and are dependent upon scheduling of clinical with the clinical site.
 Students will need to gain approval for a makeup day from their assigned clinical site and inform the faculty member that they have been granted permission prior to the makeup day.
 A makeup day form must be filled out with signature approval from the clinical site supervisor or educator and the HGTC program director.
-The student will retain the form and get a verification signature on the make up day and submit it with the evaluation to Surgical Counts.
+The student will retain the form and get a verification signature on the makeup day and submit it with the evaluation to Surgical Counts.
 Make up days are on Fridays unless otherwise specified by the program director.
 Students must plan to make up the clinical day on the first available, assigned clinical day.
-Students are allowed to make up a total of 2 clinical days.
-If a student is absent more than 2 clinical days, they will be removed from the program.

 The student is responsible for notifying his/her Clinical Coordinator and Clinical Instructor a minimum of one hour prior to students scheduled report time in the event of a clinical absence.
 Failure to do so may result in a critical u.

 If a student has accumulated more than two clinical absences that require a makeup day, either by being tardy, unprepared, or absent; they will be withdrawn from the program.
+Students who require an accommodation will have to first speak with Destiny Lewis so that the accommodation meeting can be scheduled, and terms of the accommodation be agreed to.
+No accommodation will be agreed to that does not include meeting the requirements of the program.